behnamsattar/uniroid/README.md

 # Uniroid
 Collection of Android plugins for Unity

-NOTICE: Wrok on this project has stopped in favor of Funity!
-A bridge which makes it possible to use platform plugins written for Flutter in Unity.

 [![Join the chat at https://gitter.im/uniroid/Lobby](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/uniroid/Lobby)

+## NOTICE
+*Wrok on this project has stopped in favor of Funity!
+A bridge which makes it possible to use platform plugins written for Flutter in Unity.*

 ## Introduction